dennislee22/locust-LLM/README.md

 43. not a single technology but a combination of many AI is no longer just about computers that can think like humans.
 The future of AI is a combination of many technologies, including machine learning, natural language processing, and computer vision.
 ```

+- KV cache accelerates token-by-token generation when you’re generating a long output, not just repeating short prompt completion.
+⚠️ When using KV cache manually (like in the FastAPI script we just implemented), GPU memory usage grows quickly because you're storing the full attention history (past_key_values) for every unique cache_key.
+No limit or cleanup means GPU RAM just keeps filling up.

+- ✅ Run your Locust test again with:

+    use_cache=True
+    use_cache=False → recomputes every token from scratch each time

+kv_cache is a Python dictionary storing everything indefinitely.

 ![kv-cache-oom](https://github.com/user-attachments/assets/68f9078c-17ae-434c-aae0-5e9e526921c8)